xlevchenko/GitHub-Followers/README.md

 - Use the GitHub API - No authentication needed
     - Followers endpoint - https://developer.github.com/v3/users/followers/
     - User info endpoint - https://developer.github.com/v3/users/
-- When showing more information about a user, what information you display is up to you.
-If you were creating this product, what information do you think users want to see?
+- Using the API we display information about the user.
+No authorization is required to use.

+## How to run the application?:

+- Cloning this repository and run from Xcode
+Does not require additional settings